 Question Brief Description of Experiment Independent variable & units Dependent variable & units Controls & units

 If you change The

 (independent variable) how does the The (independent variable)

-distance between bright spots will be varied to see how the
+distance to bright spots will be varied to see how the

 (dependent variable) (dependent variable)

 change? changes.
 Theand

+nt 1 , and

-nt 1 will stay the
+Experiment 1 will stay the

-Experiment 1 same.
+ш same.

 If you change The

 how does the will be varied to see how the

 change? changes.
 Theand

+2 , and

-Experiment 2 will stay the same.
+Experiment 2 will stay the

-Ex
+Exper same.

 Question Brief Description of Experiment Independent variable & units Dependent variable & units Controls & units

 If you change

 nt 3

 Experiment 3

 Expe

 If you change

+(leu

+optio

-nt 4
+nt 4 (i

-Experiment 4
+Experiment 4 (optional)

 Expe

 H. For each experiment, determine what the values of the independent variable will be and what the values of the controlled variables will be.
 Fill these values into the tables for each experiment below.
 Fill in the rest of the information that you know in the tables below, also.
 Check each laser for what wavelengths are written on the lasers for each color.
-A nanometer is 10^{-9} meters.
-An Ångstrom (which is often used in astronomy and spectroscopy) is 10^{-10} meters.
+A nanometer is $10^{-9}$ meters.
+An Ångstrom (which is often used in astronomy and spectroscopy) is $10^{-10}$ meters.